Unimodular measures on the space of all Riemannian manifolds: Unimodular random hyperbolic manifolds

 We claim that $\mathcal S = \cap_R \mathcal S_R$, which will imply $\mathcal S$ is Borel.
 The forward inclusion is obvious, so assume $(M,p)$ is in the intersection.
 Then there is a sequence $R_i \to \infty$ such that if $f_i : N_0 \hookrightarrow M$, $N_i$ and $N_i'$ are the corresponding embeddings and submanifolds, we have $N_1' \subset N_2' \subset \cdots $.
 Passing to a subsequence, we may assume by 1) and 2) that the embeddings $f_i : N_0 \hookrightarrow M$ all differ by small isotopies.
 Hence, the complement of $int(N_1)$, say, in every $N_i'$ is a union of topological products $S \times [0,1]$.
 Consequently, each $N_{i+1}' \smallsetminus int(N_i')$ is also a union of products $S \times [0,1]$, so taking a union over $i$, the components of $M \smallsetminus N_1$ are homeomorphic to $S \times \BR$. \end{proof}

-To prove (B), apply the lemma and take a union over the countably many homeomorphism types of compact $3$-manifolds $N_0$, over a countable dense subset of the space of Riemannian metrics on a given $N_0$, and over $\lambda \in \BN$.
+To prove (B) defines a Borel set, apply the lemma and take a union over the countably many homeomorphism types of compact $3$-manifolds $N_0$, over a countable dense subset of the space of Riemannian metrics on a given $N_0$, and over $\lambda \in \BN$.
 This proves that a Borel subset is defined by the condition that there is a submanifold $N\subset M$ containing $p$ whose complementary components are homeomorphic to products $S \times \BR$.
 By the Tameness Theorem, this is equivalent to $\pi_1 M$ being finitely generated.

-The proof of (C) uses a more complicated version of Lemma~\ref{Borelhyplemma}, but the argument is very similar.
+The proof that (C) defines a Borel set uses a more complicated version of Lemma~\ref{Borelhyplemma}, but the argument is very similar.
 Fixing a compact $3$-manifold $N_0$, a Riemannian metric on $N_0$, and a constant $\lambda >1$, let $\mathcal S$ be the set of all $(M,p) \in \mathcal H^3$ with no cusps and finitely generated $\pi_1$, that admit a smooth embedding $N_0 \hookrightarrow M$ satisfying 1) and 2) of Lemma~\ref{Borelhyplemma}, and whose image is an $R$-core of $M$.